increments/kobito-oss/README.md

 Optional: Get your own oauth cilent token and set them to `config.json` by https://qiita.com/settings/applications

-You can not login Qiita without valid token.
+You can not login to Qiita without valid token.

+## Development

 ```sh
 script/build